Skip to main content

 • This model uses pair of elements (subject and object).

-• Lattice-based access control allows security controls for complex environments.
+• Allows security controls for complex environments.

 Non-Interference Model

-• Protects sensitive operations from potential interference or influence.
+• Protects sensitive processes from interference

 The theory here is that users are restricted to working in different areas called domains, which is a set of object that a user is allowed to access.
-The user at one level cannot determine what's happening at a higher security level and users at the higher security level cannot affect or interfere with individuals at levels below them.

 Information Flow Model